Renormalization Group Analysis of Turbulent Hydrodynamics: Basics of Turbulence

 The idea is to bring energy into the flow on large scales, let large structures decay freely into smaller ones until the energy is finally dissipated into heat (Richardson--cascade).
 We model the stochastic force to be Gaussian distributed, with $\delta$-correlation in time, and a long-range correlation function in space:

-where $\epsilon$ is the local energy dissipation rate (not to be confused with the parameter of the $\epsilon$-expansion). $\nabla^{-2}$ denotes the fundamental solution of the Laplacian, e.g.\ in 3 dimensions:
+where $\epsilon$ is the local energy dissipation rate. $\nabla^{-2}$ denotes the fundamental solution of the Laplacian, e.g.\ in 3 dimensions:

 Different forms have been tried for $F$, though in the context of the NSE it is widely believed that the form of the stochastic force does not influence the statistical characteristics of turbulence.
-On the other hand, it should not be forgotten that e.g.\ in Burgers turbulence, the intermittent exponents (to be defined below) clearly depend on the choice of the stirring.
+It should be mentioned, however, that in the case of Burgers turbulence the intermittent exponents (to be defined below) clearly depend on the choice of the stirring.

-Eq.~(\ref{inc}) is sufficient to eliminate the pressure term, as can be seen when deriving the solenoidal NSE, as we shall do in the following.
-In a first step, let us operate onto Eq.~(\ref{nsr}) with a divergence operator.
-Then the first and the third terms drop out, as the field is divergence free:
+Eq.~(\ref{inc}) is sufficient to eliminate the pressure term, as can be seen in the derivation of the solenoidal NSE as follows.
+Operating onto Eq.~(\ref{nsr}) with a divergence operator, the first and the third terms drop out, as the field is divergence free: